HL7/fhir-for-fair/input/pagecontent/immPort.md

 ### Mapping of ImmPort metadata into FHIR resources

+The study level metadata of the two datasets mentioned above were mapped to FHIR resources (https://tinyurl.com/ImmPortFHIRMapping); primarily the ResearchStudy resource.
+Additional resources that are of utility to map some metadata elements are Citation resource and Group resource.
+Of note, version 5 of the ResearchStudy resource proved to map better to ImmPort study level metadata than the current version 4 or version 4b.

 In an effort outside of this implementation guide, ImmPort has planned to improve its interoperability by mapping the FHIR resources to the ImmPort data model.
 In addition, ImmPort clinical data will also be transformed and disseminated in the FHIR format.
 After the FHIR implementation and data transformation, it is expected that ImmPort will see an improvement in the interoperability and reusability category, which is consistent to the assessments from other scenarios in this implementation guide.

-### References

-FAIR Data Maturity Model Working Group (2020).
-FAIR Data Maturity Model: specification and guidelines.
-Research Data Alliance.
-DOI:
-10.15497/RDA00050
+### FHIR implementation and FAIRness

+The FHIR implementation of ImmPort has the potential to improve the interoperability of the data.
+This is likely to be manifested at the more granular level of subjects within the study.
+Since the study level metadata for ImmPort datasets were already FAIR compliant to a large extent, there were no obvious changes in the extent of FAIRness.